sc0ttj/woofy/README.md

 Use the menu entry, found at `Menu->System->Woofy`.

-Or type `woofy` in the terminal to see all the logging output, as your new SFS file and ISO files are being created.
+Or type `woofy` in the terminal to see all the logging output, as your new ISO file is created.

 Once the Woofy UI has loaded: